2019 Grand Marshal

 James also enjoyed exploring Bear Creek and the abandoned Fort Logan Military Barracks.
 "There was always something to do whether I was at the racetrack or Bear Creek or in the barracks.
 My best friends are the people I grew up with.
 Time doesn’t change those deep friendships."
 The Holmes family all agrees that Sheridan is a safe place to raise a family with "good, friendly supportive neighbors."
 James shared that his father’s time at the gas station meant that "he knew everyone in town.
 Not to say we didn’t get in any trouble, but I always thought twice about the things I did knowing that someone might tell my dad."

 James and his parents are excited to be part of the Sheridan Celebrates Parade.
 "I owe this community a great debt and if I can make the celebration extra special it’s just a little something I can give back.
 I am also thrilled to be doing this with my mom and dad, representing our entire family."
 Come see and meet the extraordinary Grand Parade Royalty at the 2019 Sheridan Celebrates Tall Tales & True Stories parade that will take place on Saturday, September 28 at a NEW TIME 11:00 AM .

-Join Brenda in the 2018 Grand or Children’s Parade.
-Enter your cool car, best bike or terrific trike.
+You too can be part of the Sheridan Celebrates Grand or Children’s Parades.
+Enter your cool car, best bike or fabulous float.
 It’s FREE!
 Contact Jean Ray at